WebDataRocks/web-pivot-table/README.md

 - Conditional formatting
  -Handy Toolbar that gives the access to the all pivot functions
 - Saving and opening reports
-- 3d parting libraries integration
+- Integration with 3rd party charting libraries

 Is it free? - YES.
 [Get your code](https://www.webdatarocks.com/get-webdatarocks/).